 “How’s that then?” you may ask, when a bag of Pure Working costs on average around £16.00/bag.

 Follow us as we whizz around a virtual shop shelf doing a Pure Feed cost comparison.
 We’ll look at the cost of the equivalent individual components of what goes into a bag of Pure Feed.

 Let’s take what vets and nutritional experts agree is actually needed in your horse’s feed.
 What will provide the right minerals and vitamins?
-If they are in work, how will the right amount of energy for the job they are being asked to do be given?
+If they are in work, how will the right amount of energy be given for the job they are being asked to do?
 And how do you achieve a diet that doesn’t blow their minds or load them with excess sugar, high starch and ingredients which are difficult to digest?